eclipse-edc/Connector/CONTRIBUTING.md

 * Where code is not self-explanatory, add documentation providing extra clarification.

+* Add relevant changes (e.g., no typo fixes, updated readme files, fixes of stuck test) to the [changelog](CHANGELOG.md).
+If these refer to a new feature, add this to the `Overview` section and add your changes to the `Detailed Changes` section according to the rules documented on
+  <http://keepachangelog.com>.
+Include more information via linking to existing pull requests,
+  issues, or discussions.

 * PR descriptions should use the current [PR template](.github/PULL_REQUEST_TEMPLATE.md)

 * Submit a draft pull request at early-stage and add people previously working on the same code as